adamhooper/js-sorted-set/README.md

 | Iterate | O(n) (fast) | O(n) (slowest) | O(n) (slower than Array) |
 | Find | O(lg n) (fastest) | O(n) (slowest) | O(lg n) (slower than Array) |

+According to some simple [jsPerf tests](http://jsperf.com/js-sorted-set-insert-remove), you should use `ArrayStrategy` if you plan on maintaining about 100 to 1,000 items in your set.
+At that size, `ArrayStrategy`'s `insert()` and `remove()` are fastest in today's browsers; and `ArrayStrategy`'s iteration is faster at all sizes.

 Contributing
 ============